-Because of the very low temperatures, no metal jewelry or piercing below the neck are allowed on you while in the cryosauna.
-If you cannot remove certain jewelry or piercings they can be covered with athletic tap that will be provide.
+Because of the very low temperatures, no metal jewelry or piercing are allowed on you while in the cryosauna.
 Clients are required to wear cotton or wool foot and hand protection (provided) and either underwear or a bathing suit to protect intimate body parts.
 All other clothing is removed.

-Do I take a shower before or after using cryotherapy?
+Do I take a shower before or after using the cryosauna?

-No. The sessions are completely dry, so you don't need to worry about showering before or after stepping into the machine.
+No. The treatment is completely dry, so you don't need to worry about showering before or after stepping into the machine.